-Market acceptance of our proposed products is vital to our future success.
+Market acceptance of ZanthoSyn and any future products are vital to our future success.

-The commercial success of our proposed products is dependent upon the acceptance of such products.
-Our proposed products may not gain and maintain any significant degree of market acceptance among potential users, healthcare providers, or acceptance by third-party payors, such as health insurance companies.
-The medical indications that can be treated by our proposed products can also be treated by other products or techniques.
+The commercial success of ZanthoSyn and any future products is dependent upon the acceptance of such products.
+ZanthoSyn and any future products may not gain and maintain any significant degree of market acceptance among potential users, healthcare providers, or acceptance by third-party payors, such as health insurance companies.
+The health applications for ZanthoSyn and any future products can also be addressed by other products or techniques.
 The medical community widely accepts alternative treatments, and certain of these other treatments have a long history of use.
 We cannot be certain that our proposed products and the procedures in which they are used will be able to replace those established treatments or that users will accept and utilize our products or any other medical products that we may market.